gene-git/Arch-SKM/README.md

   This directory will provide the tools to create the keys, as well as signing kernel modules.

-  Put the 4 files into certs-local:
+  Put the 3 files into certs-local:

-    fix_config.sh
     x509.oot.genkey
-    genkeys.sh
+    genkeys.py
     sign_manual.sh

-  The files genkeys.sh and its config x509.oot.genkey are used to create key pairs.
+  The files genkeys.py and its config x509.oot.genkey are used to create key pairs.

-  The file fix_config.sh is run after that to provide the kernel with the key info by updating the config file used to build the kernel.
+  It also provides the kernel with the key to sign the out of tree modules,  by updating the config file used to build the kernel.

-  The script sign_manual will be used to sign out of tree kernel modules.
+  The script sign_manual is used to sign out of tree kernel modules by hand.

-  genkeys.sh will create the key pairs in a directory named by date-time.
+  genkeys.py will create the key pairs in a directory named by date-time.
+It defaults to refreshing the keys every 7 days but this can be changed.

-  It also creates file 'current_key_dir' with that directory name and a soft link 'current' to the same directory with the 'current' key pairs.
+  It also creates synlink 'current' which pointd to the newly created directory with the 'current' key pairs.
+  The key directory is named by date and time.

   These files are all provided.